techidaily/site-apple-account/source/_posts/how-to-create-an-apple-developer-account-from-iphone-15-pro-max-by-drfone-ios.md

 ![dr.fone homepage](https://images.wondershare.com/drfone/guide/drfone-home.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 One of Dr.Fone's standout features is the Screen Unlock feature.
 It is an invaluable tool when facing challenges like an inaccessible iPhone due to a forgotten Apple ID passcode or a device that has been reformatted without unlinking the Apple ID.
 With Dr.Fone – Screen Unlock, you can learn **how to unpair iPhones** from the previous Apple ID, ensuring you can use it effectively.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How To Unlink Apple ID With Wondershare Dr.Fone – Screen Unlock